Singhmansingh/n01569183PetProject/README.md

 This app is designed for Narrators to run a game of Mafia, without the need for a deck of cards, or memorizing abilities.
 It also enables Narrators to create their Own version of Mafia, with custom roles, teams, and abilities.

+A Demo of the app can be found [here](https://youtu.be/vsPAxmPxa9s).

 ## Features

 ### Teams